Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/parenting.rst

       they will just be translated if you chose to connect them to their parent's tip.

-- In the Properties editor, *Bones* tab, for each selected bone, you can select its parent in the *Parent* drop-down list to the upper right corner of its Relations panel.
+- In the Properties editor, *Bones* tab, for each selected bone, you can select its parent in the *Parent* data-ID to the upper right corner of its Relations panel.
   If you want them to be connected, just enable the checkbox to the right of the list.

   .. note::